-If an employee donates a publicly listed share acquired under an employee stock option agreement to a registered charity within 30 days of the exercise of the option, they are entitled to a deduction of one-half of the stock option benefit, so long as the 50% stock option deduction described above is available.
+If an employee donates a publicly listed share acquired under an employee stock option agreement to a registered charity within 30 days of the exercise of the option (and in the same calendar year as exercise) and the stock option deduction is available, they may be entitled to a further deduction of 50% of the stock option benefit,.
 This deduction is also available if the employee directs a broker to immediately dispose of the share acquired, and to pay the proceeds to the charity.
-In these situations, the entire employee stock option benefit is effectively tax-free.7
+In these situations, the entire employee stock option benefit is effectively tax-free.

-As of July 2021, if an employee donates a publicly-listed share acquired under a stock option that is no longer eligible for the 50 per cent employee stock option deduction, then this additional 50 per cent deduction will also no longer be available, and the full stock option benefit would be taxable.
+As of July 2021, if an employee donates a publicly-listed share acquired under a stock option that is no longer eligible for the 50% employee stock option deduction, then this additional 50% deduction will also no longer be available.
 This will also be the case where the employee directs a broker to immediately dispose of the shares acquired, and to pay the proceeds to the charity.

-If the proposals to change the AMT rules referred to in footnote 6 are enacted into law, it is possible that the donation of stock options after 2023 where the employee is entitled to the stock option deduction will result in AMT.
+It is possible that the donation of securities obtained from the exercise of stock options after 2023 where the employee is entitled to the stock option deduction will result in AMT.
 Further information is available in our report Alternative minimum tax: Impact on charitable giving.